Shadows Fall: Reunion (2021–present)

 In a May 2021 interview on the Who's Your Band? music podcast, drummer Jason Bittner revealed that Shadows Fall had "tried to get together last year for a reunion", and they were planning to play one of their first shows in over half a decade at the Worcester Palladium.
 He also commented on the possibility of new material and further band activity: "We're not gonna say we're still gonna be on hiatus, but we're not gonna say we're active either.
 We wanna just try to play a show.
-That's the point of right now — can we play a show first, and then everything else that comes after that, like talk of writing a record or talk of writing an EP… We've already talked about this — we said, if anything, we would write an EP first.
+That's the point of right now [...]
+We've already talked about this — we said, if anything, we would write an EP first.
 We wouldn't write a full-length; we'd probably just four-song increments or something."

-On June 22, 2021, vocalist Brian Fair confirmed that Shadows Fall were reuniting for their first show in over half a decade at the Worcester Palladium on December 18.
+On June 22, 2021, Brian Fair confirmed that Shadows Fall were reuniting for their first show in over half a decade at the Worcester Palladium on December 18.
 Supporting acts for this show were Unearth, Darkest Hour, Within the Ruins, Sworn Enemy and Carnivora.

-In December 2021, when asked by the Podioslave Podcast if there will be new music from Shadows Fall, Fair said, "We've talked about writing stuff, and there's a very definitive Shadows Fall approach to writing.
-So if Matt or Jon or Paul had ideas that really made sense, I'd see us pursuing 'em.
-But nothing right now.
-All we wanted to do is get through this show — we wanted to get through it, see if we could pull it off, see how it went.
-And now we're, like, 'Okay, now we can think about if we wanna do something else.'
-But nothing planned right now.
-I know Jon and Matt are riff machines — I'm sure they've got stuff — but they do also have other projects they're working on too… But right now we're just kind of recovering a little bit, trying to make sure I get my neck back in shape."
+In December 2021, when asked by the Podioslave Podcast if there will be new music from Shadows Fall, Fair said the band had talked about it, but they had not written any new material.
+They wanted to focus on their reunion show and issues with Fair's neck.

+In 2023, they played a couple of shows, including a set at the New England Metal & Hardcore Festival which hadn’t been held the previous 5 years.
+That same year Brain Fair stated in an interview with Blabbermouth.net that the band was working on new material.

+On March 16, 2024, the band played the first of special one-off show in New Jersey in celebration of their album The War Within 20th anniversary.
+They then played an additional anniversary show at the Worcester Palladium in December.
+On December On December 6, 2024, the band released a new single titled "In the Grey."

+In May of 2025, they released another new single “Souls Devoured” and supported Killswitch Engage on a short tour.
+Later that same year, the band was honored by Springfield Mayor Domenic Sarno, who declared July 18, 2025 "Shadows Fall Day".
+The proclamation ceremony took place before the band’s set at the MassMutual Center, where they opened for Lamb of God.
+During their set, Brian Fair held up the proclamation during their show, thanking the community for the recognition.
+In August of that same year, the band started recording the back end of their new album with drummer Jason Bittner, stating they are hoping to get it done by the end of the year.